DAAM

 Configuration Reference

-The agent reads its configuration from a YAML file specified with the --config flag.
+The agent reads its configuration from a YAML file specified with the --config flag, from DAAM_* environment variables, or both.
+The --config flag is optional.
 Below is an annotated example showing all available fields:

 # Address the agent listens on for PostgreSQL connections